-If the results of an investigation warrant referring the case to the USEF Hearing Committee, the Chief Executive Officer or Executive Director of USEF may file a Charge pursuant to and in accordance with General Rule 604.
+If the results of an investigation warrant referring the case to the USEF Hearing Committee, the Chief Executive Officer of USEF may file a Charge pursuant to and in accordance with General Rule 604.

 Neither civil nor criminal statutes of limitation apply to reports of cases of sexual abuse.